morepath/morepath/doc/organizing_your_project.rst

 Now that we have models, we need to publish them on the web.
 First we need to define their paths.
 We do this in a ``path.py`` module::

+  from .main import App
-  from myproject.main import app from myproject import model
+  from . import model

   @App.path(model=model.Document, path='documents/{id}')
   def get_document(id):